 A wide variety of color schemes and toning emphasis are available.
 Each should match as wide a variety of shades and vegetation that exist in your given terrain.

 Your use and type of terrain will determine the weight of a ghillie suit.
 The weight of your suit plays an important part in your efficiency and comfort for hunting.
 A good ghillie suit is cool and comfortable that discourages insect penetration.

-Most of the hunting/air-soft ghillie suits sold will weigh around five pounds or less.
-While this weight doesn’t doesn’t sound like much, walking around wearing it can be tiring after a while.
+Most of the hunting/air-soft ghillie suits sold will weigh around five pounds or fewer.
+While this weight doesn’t sound like much, walking around wearing it can be tiring after a while.
 Bear in mind, hunters walk for long distances stalking prey.
-As every hour passes every extra pound becomes noticeable.
-Whereas airsoft or other snipers lay hidden waiting to hit their target, so weight isn’t an issue.
+As every hour passes, every extra pound becomes noticeable.
+Whereas air soft or other snipers lay hidden waiting to hit their target, so weight isn’t an issue.

 The manufacturer’s experience must be extensive.
 These days, because of the popularity of ghillie suits among mainstream buyers.
 There are many brands making these special camouflage outfits.
 But some brands skimp on crucial features, so be careful what you choose.